 9 Foods That’ll Lower Your Cholesterol Naturally

 A bowl of oatmeal contains 1 to 2 grams of soluble fibre.
 This type of fibre binds to cholesterol and helps your body flush it out.
 Not a fan of hot cereal in the morning?
-Make a batch of these oatmeal pancakes for a fresh take on the classic breakfast.
+Try our healthy homemade cereal.

 Like oatmeal, beans are rich in soluble fibre; they flush out unwanted cholesterol with each bite.
-They're also high in protein, so they'll keep you full hours after your meal.
-Just add 1/2 cup to your daily lunch salad or whip up a delicious Italian Turkey Sausage and White Bean Soup recipe for dinner.
+They’re also high in protein, so they’ll keep you full hours after your meal.
+Just add 1/2 cup to your daily lunch salad or try our beans, greens and butter side dish.

 An apple a day keeps the cardiologist away!
 Just make sure you’re not peeling your apples before eating them.
 Apple skins contain pectin, a plant-based type of soluble fibre.
 That means your snack will satisfy your cravings while helping you eliminate that LDL cholesterol.
 Read up on the surprising health benefits of this fruit.

 They’re creamy, delicious and keep your heart healthy.
 Whether enjoyed as guacamole with fresh vegetables or smeared on whole grain bread for avocado toast, avocados provide vital nutrients.
 The fatty acids in this fruit lower cholesterol and are an important part of the heart-healthy Mediterranean diet.
 (Also, try our chilled avocado soup.)

 Berries are loaded with antioxidants to help you prevent chronic disease, get glowing skin and lower cholesterol, too.
 Berries contain a plant compound that not only lowers LDL (bad) cholesterol but also raises your HDL (good) cholesterol.
 Mix a handful into your morning chia pudding.